 19.2.2.
-CAWS Technical Nigeria Limited
+Briscoe Technical Products and Services Nigeria Limited

 Caws Technical Nigeria Limited, was incorporated on 27 January 2014 in Nigeria as a private limited liability company.
 The principal activity of the Company are sales and after sale service of Elgi Compressor.
-The company commenced operations in June 2014 and has recently change its name to Briscoe Elgi Equipment Nigeria Limited with effect from 12 February 2021.
-On May, 2022, the name changed to Briscoe Technical Products and Services Limited.
+The company commenced operations in June 2014 and changed its name to Briscoe Elgi Equipment Nigeria Limited effective 12 February 2021.
+The Company further changed its name to Briscoe Technical Products and Services Limited with effect from 10th of May 2022.